The AI Talent Gap Is Real. The Real Story Is About Readiness.

 The talent gap is not just about hiring AI practitioners.
 It is about building AI literacy among decision-makers, product managers, and team leads who need to work alongside AI systems.

 PwC's AI Jobs Barometer found that AI-exposed roles are evolving 66% faster than other positions.
-Companies that train their existing workforce to understand, evaluate, and collaborate with AI systems outperform those that try to hire their way out of the gap.
+Businesses that train their existing workforce to understand, evaluate, and collaborate with AI systems consistently beat the businesses that try to hire their way out of the gap.

-3. They Use Structured Vetting Instead of Resume Filtering
+3. They Use Structured Evaluation Instead of Resume Filtering

 Traditional hiring relies on keyword matching, school names, and years of experience.
 These signals correlate weakly with actual performance, especially in a field as new and fast-moving as AI.

-Structured vetting means evaluating candidates through standardized assessments, real-world challenges, and peer review.
-It takes more effort than scanning resumes, but it produces dramatically better hires.
+Structured evaluation means assessing candidates through standardized assessments, real-world challenges, and peer review.
+It takes more effort than scanning resumes.
+It produces dramatically better hires.